movingname/fuzzingModel/README.md

 This repository contains data and scripts for the work Empirical Analysis and Modeling of Black-Box Mutational Fuzzing.

-To reproduce our analysis and experiment, please follow the steps described in each section.
+To reproduce our analysis, please follow the steps described Section 1 and 2.
+To redo the fuzzing, please follow the steps in Section 3. **Notice**: We do not share seed files, because the size of the seed collection is too large (10GB+).
+We list the sources of seed files we used in Section 3.1.

 Please email us (muz127@ist.psu.edu) for any question.

 ## 1. Data